As we head into a dry and hot summer, learn how to keep you and your family safe

 Not all land in the Shoalhaven has an automatic right or ability for a dwelling to be constructed on it.

-A ‘Dual occupancy (attached)’ or ‘Dwelling house’ cannot be considered on land in certain rural, residential and environment protection zones unless it can be demonstrated that a ‘dwelling entitlement’ exists, even though these land uses may generally be permissible in the relevant zone.
+A ‘dual occupancy (attached)’ or ‘dwelling house’ cannot be considered on land in certain rural, residential and conservation protection zones unless it can be demonstrated that a ‘dwelling entitlement’ exists, even though these land uses may generally be permissible in the relevant zone.

-When you request a Dwelling Entitlement Potential Search you need to complete an application form and pay the relevant fee.
+When you request a Dwelling Entitlement Potential Search, you need to complete an online application form and pay the relevant fee.

 Owners consent must be completed and signed by ALL registered property owner(s) of the property before the search can commence.

-Apply for a search before you buy, sell, build or develop your land.
+You can apply for a search before you buy, sell, build or develop your land through the link below.

 Properties that have no subdivision history (e.g. a portion) may require a historical title search to determine if the lot (or holding) meets the definition of a ‘1964 holding’ in Shoalhaven LEP 1985 by confirming the ownership of the land (and surrounding properties) at the appointed day (28 February 1964, when the Interim Development Order (IDO) commenced).